-Туре Feature Description Турс Undefined Preset Key is not assigned to any special function 1 High /Low Allows users to switch between high power and low power Power 7 mons users to switch between mgm power and low power Backlight Turn on and off the radio screen backlight Auto/ON/OFF Tarri orrana orrane radio sercem saemigne Keylock To lock or unlock the radio keypads VOX ON/OFF To turn VOX feature of the radio On and Off Zone Switch To change from the selected zone to a new zone Scan On/Off Enable or disable radio scanning feature Scan Mode Select the desired scan mode (switch between SE, TO and Donostor / CO mode) Repeater / Talk Around Switch between Repeater and Talk Around Mode Emergency Make an emergency alarm call or stop sending an Alarm emergency call.
-ON/OFF Notes : Not used within HAM radio networks Encryption Turn radio encryption On or Off.
-On/Off Notes: Not allowed within HAM radio networks Contacts Access to contact list to make a call or activate any other additional call feature SMS Access to Message items Radio Revive Remotely revive a disabled (killed) radio.
-(Being available only if enabled on target radio) Radio Detect and confirm if the radio is within reach without Detection sending any indication or making visual inspection.
-(Being 1 /4 Detection available only if enabled on target radio) 100 ani.
-Disable a target radio remotely, which can protect stolen Radio Kill or missed radios being used by others.
-(Being available 10, only if enabled on target radio) - Remotely activate Mic and Transmitter of a target radio, Remote and create a call silently without sending any indication or (11) Monitor visual inspection message to the target radio, etc. (Being available only if enabled on target radio) Monitor Turn On/Off the radio RX squelch circuit.
-IVIOITICOI Receive weak analog signals 1 Permanent Monitor is same as Monitor feature, which is Permanent allowing you to monitor the channel to make sure it is not (-) Monitor occupied before transmitting; their difference is once 1 Widilital Permanent Monitor is on, the radio will always be in this an: Monitor mode, till you exit it.
-1750Hz To transmit a 1750 Hz signal (analog pilot tone) DTMF On/Off To turn DTMF on or off Roam On/Off To turn Roaming scan On or Off
+Type Feature Description 1 Undefined Preset Key is not assigned to any special function -1 High /Low Power Allows users to switch between high power and low power Backlight Turn on and off the radio screen backlight Auto/ON/OFF (dia Golia Keylock To lock or unlock the radio keypads VOX ON/OFF To turn VOX feature of the radio On and Off Zone Switch To change from the selected zone to a new zone Scan On/Off Enable or disable radio scanning feature Scan Mode Select the desired scan mode (switch between SE, TO and CO mode) Repeater / Talk Around Switch between Repeater and Talk Around Mode Emergency Alarm Make an emergency alarm call or stop sending an emergency call.
+ON/OFF Notes : Not used within HAM radio networks Encryption On/Off Turn radio encryption On or Off.
+Notes: Not allowed within HAM radio networks Contacts Access to contact list to make a call or activate any other additional call feature SMS Access to Message items Radio Revive Remotely revive a disabled (killed) radio.
+(Being available only if enabled on target radio) 1 Radio Detection Detect and confirm if the radio is within reach without sending any indication or making visual inspection.
+(Being available only if enabled on target radio) Radio Kill Disable a target radio remotely, which can protect stolen or missed radios being used by others.
+(Being available only if enabled on target radio) 1 Remote Monitor Remotely activate Mic and Transmitter of a target radio, and create a call silently without sending any indication or visual inspection message to the target radio, etc. (Being available only if enabled on target radio) - Monitor Turn On/Off the radio RX squelch circuit.
+Receive weak analog signals 0 Permanent Monitor Permanent Monitor is same as Monitor feature, which is allowing you to monitor the channel to make sure it is not occupied before transmitting; their difference is once Permanent Monitor is on, the radio will always be in this Monitor mode, till you exit it. - 1750Hz To transmit a 1750 Hz signal (analog pilot tone) DTMF On/Off To turn DTMF on or off Roam On/Off To turn Roaming scan On or Off